garywill/BigSearch/src/README.md

 ## Since the browser itself has search engines which can be used on URL bar, why use this?

 1. The browser ones does not support **POST** or **Ajax**
-2. This provide ability to send requests to **multuple different engines** quickly **without** retyping or copy-paste**
+2. This provide ability to send requests to **multuple different engines** quickly **without** retyping or copy-paste
 3. This is cross-browser, and the engines data can be easily migrate
 4. Catagory feature allows adding many engines without clutter
-5. The history feature makes easy to reuse, tweak and try different search terms, which is **quite essential for getting a desired searching result**
 6. From other features we can see this is a more powerful tool
+5. The history feature makes easy to **reuse**, tweak and try different search terms, which is quite essential for getting a desired searching result

 ## How to edit search engines

-You only need to write JSON and have basic http request knowledge about GET/POST
+Generally, you only need to write JSON and have basic http request knowledge about GET/POST.

+The way to add or edit an engine is for both:
+  1. Big Search build-in search engines
+  1. User-defined private engines

 ### Examples

-The examples provided here can be put into the "user custom" area

 #### Short Format